 Eventually, after observing their wives long enough to see through some of their lies and manipulations, many men move into a third stage and begin to strategize.
 Men at Stage Three use a variety of tactics to coax their wives back into the marriage.
 They continue to be submissive and subject themselves to repeated humiliation, but at this stage they are alternately dominant and begin issuing threats and ultimatums—although they usually have no intention of following through with them.
 Consequently, their wives continue to cross every imaginary line they draw in the sand.

 However, a shift does occur at Stage Three.
 Although men continue to pursue their wives and may still prefer the option of staying married over getting divorced, the goal for men changes from wanting to save their marriages to wanting to WIN.
 Men at Stage Three want to outwit their wives, so to speak, and beat them at their own game.

 Unfortunately, these men are completely unaware that they are caught in the same addiction and are chasing after the same high as their wives.
 In fact, most men (and women) aren’t aware that the fear of rejection/abandonment from a spouse or romantic partner triggers the production of certain chemicals in the brain.
 These chemicals create intense feelings of passion, love, and attraction, and this is why both sexes regularly chase after disinterested, uncommitted, unavailable, and sometimes even abusive partners.
-Put in the simplest and crudest of terms, the threat of being rejected or abandoned is a huge and powerful turn-on.
+Put in the simplest and crudest of terms, the threat of being rejected or abandoned is a powerful turn-on.